opengisch/QField-docs/en/user-guide/track_lines_polygons.rst

 .. _track_linges_polygons:

-Tracking session of lines and polygons
+Tracking of lines and polygons
 ==============================

 You have the possibility to do tracking session on lines and polygons.